aniskoubaa/rosgpt/README.md

 [![ROSGPT VIDEO DEMO](https://img.youtube.com/vi/urkQD-hB5Hg/0.jpg)](https://www.youtube.com/watch?v=urkQD-hB5Hg)

-## About ROSGPT ROS2 Package
+## ROSGPT ROS2 Package Description

-# ROSGPT ROS2 Package

-The ROSGPT ROS2 package contains the following scripts:
+The ROSGPT ROS2 package includes a collection of scripts that work together to provide a convenient way of translating natural human language text into structured JSON commands, which can be utilized by robots like Turtlesim and Turtlebot3.
+Below is a brief overview of each script:

-- **rosgpt.py**: Implements the ROSGPT node, which is a ROS2 node with a REST server that accepts POST requests containing natural human language text.
-It translates the text into structured JSON commands through an API call to ChatGPT.
-The script also defines an ontology-based prompt to guide ChatGPT in transforming the human command into a JSON command.
+- **rosgpt.py**: This script creates the ROSGPT node, which is a ROS2 node with a REST server that takes in POST requests containing natural human language text.
+It then translates the text into structured JSON commands via an API call to ChatGPT.
+The script also defines an ontology-based prompt that helps ChatGPT convert human commands into JSON commands.
 The ROSGPT node publishes the JSON command on the `/voice_cmd` topic.

-- **rosgpt_client_node.py**: Implements a ROS2 client node that sends POST requests with natural human language text to the ROSGPT REST server.
-It waits for the structured JSON commands and displays them when received.
-Execute this node using the `ros2 run` command.
+- **rosgpt_client_node.py**: This script establishes a ROS2 client node that sends POST requests with natural human language text to the ROSGPT REST server.
+It waits for the structured JSON commands and displays them upon receipt.
+Use the `ros2 run` command to execute this node.

-- **rosgpt_client.py**: Functions similarly to `rosgpt_client_node.py` but without implementing a ROS2 node.
-Instead, it only implements a REST client for ROSGPT.
-Execute this script using the `python` command, not `ros2 run`.
+- **rosgpt_client.py**: Similar to `rosgpt_client_node.py`, this script sends POST requests with natural human language text to the ROSGPT REST server, but without implementing a ROS2 node.
+It solely functions as a REST client for ROSGPT.
+Use the `python` command, not `ros2 run`, to execute this script.

-- **rosgptparser_turtlesim.py**: Implements a ROSGPTParser that subscribes to the `/voice_cmd` topic and receives JSON commands.
-The node parses the JSON command and extracts the ROS2 primitives that must be executed to accomplish the tasks.
-This script considers a simple navigation task for the Turtlesim robot, including move and rotate functions.
+- **rosgptparser_turtlesim.py**: This script implements the ROSGPTParser, which subscribes to the `/voice_cmd` topic and receives JSON commands.
+The node parses the JSON command and determines the ROS2 primitives required to execute the specified tasks.
+In this script, a simple navigation task for the Turtlesim robot is considered, including move and rotate functions.

-- **rosgptparser_tb3_nav.py**: Implements a ROSGPTParser that subscribes to the `/voice_cmd` topic and receives JSON commands.
-The JSON commands are parsed and converted into navigation goal tasks for the Turtlebot3 robot.
+- **rosgptparser_tb3_nav.py**: This script also implements the ROSGPTParser, subscribing to the `/voice_cmd` topic and receiving JSON commands.
+The JSON commands are parsed and transformed into navigation goal tasks for the Turtlebot3 robot.

 ## License